amydach/excel_challenge/README.md

 Kickstart My Chart Project

-Note:  Images of charts were provided (see PNG references) that we were required to duplicate in Excel.

 ## Background

 Over $2 billion has been raised using the massively successful crowdfunding service, Kickstarter, but not every project has found success.
 Of the more than 300,000 projects launched on Kickstarter, only a third have made it through the funding process with a positive outcome.